f-julie/bd-maps-parts-discovery/README.md

 1. Individually, implement the `getMostFrequentWord()` method in the `DevicePartDiscovery` class.
 The tests in `DevicePartDiscoveryGetMostFrequentWordTest` will ensure you have implemented it correctly.
-You can run these from IntelliJ or run the `maps-classroom-partC` workflow to execute these tests.
+You can run these from IntelliJ or run the `./gradlew -q clean :test --tests DevicePartDiscoveryGetMostFrequentWordTest` gradle command to execute these tests.
 When your tests are passing, check the box next to your role.
 If you get stuck, use your group!
 If your question still can’t be answered, request that an instructor visits your group.